gzweigle/open-hybrid-piano/design/hps_cny70/hps_cny70.md

 Before assembling a *stem piano*, it is recommended to test each HPS board to check that VO < VR when the CNY-70 is very close to *SURFACE* and in the *stem piano* HPS circuit configuration.

-See these videos for examples of process:
+See these *stem piano* videos for examples of process:
 * https://www.youtube.com/watch?v=uJTaKLZaluc at approximately the 2:20 time mark.
 * https://www.youtube.com/watch?v=w0TpXvcRCsM at approximately the 1:15 time mark.
 The target output voltage in the video is for a first generation architecture.
 Other architectures use other maximum voltage values.
 Check instructions for each piano to find the correct maximum output voltage for that piano.